 The Network City Program is the first national cross-sector network to bring individuals and organizations together to accelerate progress for women and girls in the long-term.
 We launched the first chapter in San Francisco in 2016 and will launch in Denver this spring, with plans to continue to expand quickly to meet the demand for women who want to engage in sustained action in their communities.

-If you'd like to join the network as an individual or an organization, you can do so here:
+To join the network as an individual or an organization, click through here:

 If you'd like to support the Network City Program without joining the network, you can do so here: